XEarthlydust/XEarthlydust/README.md

-Hi 👋
+Hi!
+Everyone! 👋
-I am a college student from China, a little bit of experience with Java.
-Also uses Python, C, etc. Now I am learning Rust, Kotlin, Android.
+I am @XEarthlydust a college student from China.
+A little bit of experience with Java.
+Also uses Python, C, etc.
+Now I am learning Rust, Kotlin, Android.

 <!--
 **XEarthlydust/XEarthlydust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.